ejnaren/rhinotools/README.md

 Selects all the blocks with the same definition as the selected blocks.
 ![Example of SelectSameBlocks script](https://raw.githubusercontent.com/ejnaren/rhinotools/master/docs/images/ExampleImages%20SelectSameBlocks.jpg)

-## Installation:
-Get the installer <a href="https://github.com/ejnaren/rhinotools/blob/master/installer/BlockTools%201.4.rhi" alt="link to installer">here</a>.

-    1. Download the .rhi file found in the installer folder.
-    2. Doubleclick it or drag drop into rhino window.
-    3. Optionally drag drop the matching .rui file from the UI folder into window to get a toolbar.
-    4. Enjoy.

-## How to use:
-    Run with the following commands as normal or use the buttons from the toolbar files (.rui)

 ## Uninstall:
 To uninstall the plugin remove the BlockTools folder from the plugin folder.